Advances on the Packing Coloring Conjectures of Subcubic Graphs

-Several studies~\cite{3,11,8,9,16,24,25} have explored methods for establishing bounds for $\chi_{\rho}(G)$ or identifying sequences $S$ that allow these graphs to be $S$-packing colorable.
-Additionally, Balogh, Kostochka and Liu~\cite{3} showed $\chi_{\rho}(S(G))$ is bounded by 8 for subcubic graphs.
-Gastineau and Togni \cite{16} posed the question of whether $\chi_{\rho}(S(G))\leq 5$, which was later conjectured by Bre\v{s}ar, Klav$\check z$ar, Rall, and Wash~\cite{9}.
-Gastineau and Togni~\cite{16} further showed that for a subcubic graph $G$ to satisfy $\chi_{\rho}(S(G)) \leq 5$, it is sufficient for $G$ to be $(1, 1, 2, 2)$-packing colorable.
-Yang and Wu~\cite{a} proved that every 3-irregular subcubic graph is $(1,1,3)$-packing colorable and a simpler proof for the same result was provided in \cite{mai}.
-Furthermore, Bre\v{s}ar \emph{et al.}~\cite{9} proved that if $G$ is a generalized prism of a cycle, then $G$ is $(1, 1, 2, 2)$-packing colorable if and only if $G$ is not the Petersen graph.
-Finally, Tarhini and Togni \cite{i} proved that every cubic Halin graph is $(1, 1, 2, 3)$-packing colorable.
-Besides, Liu \emph{et al}.~\cite{m} proved that subcubic graphs with maximum average degree less than $\frac{30}{11}$ are $(1,1,2,2)$-packing colorable.
-Most recently, Liu, Zhang and Zhang~\cite{LZZ24} established that every subcubic graph is $(1,1,2,2,3)$-packing colorable, thus showing that the packing chromatic number of the subdivision of any subcubic graph is at most $6$.
+Several studies \cite{3,11,8,9,16,24,25} have explored methods for establishing bounds for $\chi_{\rho}(G)$ or identifying sequences $S$ that allow these graphs to be $S$-packing colorable.
+Additionally, Balogh, Kostochka, and Liu~\cite{3} showed $\chi_{\rho}(S(G))$ is bounded by 8 for subcubic graphs.
+Gastineau and Togni \cite{16} posed the question of whether $\chi_{\rho}(S(G))\leq 5$, which was later conjectured by Bre\v{s}ar et al.~\cite{9}.